NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Black Powder Blaze.md

 * * *

-You learn to take advantage of every shot, flying across the battlefield with the help of your weapon's recoil.
-Stride and use Black Powder Boost.
-Make a melee Strike with the required weapon at any point during the Black Powder Boost.
+You launch yourself across the battlefield.
+Stride and use [[Feats/Black Powder Boost|Black Powder Boost]].
+Make a melee Strike with an attached weapon or the required weapon's combination melee form, at any point during the Black Powder Boost.

 * * *

 **Special** If you have [[Feats/Bullet Dancer Burn|Bullet Dancer Burn]], apply the additional fire damage to the granted Strike.

 *Source: Pathfinder Guns & Gears*
-*OGL*
+*ORC*